Self-similar Features in Secondary Breakup of a Droplet and Ligament Mediated Fragmentation under Extreme Conditions: Sub-secondary breakup processes

-There are many undulations present over the droplet interface, simultaneously fragmenting through the aforementioned sub-secondary processes.
+Therefore, numerous undulations, present over the droplet interface, fragment simultaneously through the aforementioned sub-secondary processes.
 Such interactions lead to the appearance of extremely corrugated ligaments in complex groups.
-They sometimes appear as part of a complex web to the parent droplet segments as illsutrated in figure \ref{fig5}.
-Another fascinating observation includes mushroom-shaped short ligaments or blobs resembling the remnant stamen observed in the bag-stamen breakup modes (see last row of figure \ref{fig5}).
-Transversely stretched ligaments aligned perpendicular to the gas flow are subjected to drag and deformation-induced accelerations.
-The RTI breakup of ligaments consists of periodic nodes that are left behind, depicting a mushroom shape as illustrated in figure \ref{fig6}.
-They are similar to nodes observed on the rim (including stamen) that appear during the bag breakup of a droplet \citep{jackiwAerodynamicDropletBreakup2021b, chandraAerodynamicBagBreakup2024}.
+They sometimes appear as part of a complex web to the parent droplet segments, as illustrated in figure \ref{fig:ligaments}.
+Another fascinating observation includes mushroom-shaped short ligaments or blobs resembling the remnant stamen observed in the bag-stamen breakup modes (see last row of figure \ref{fig:ligaments}).
+Ligaments that are transversely stretched and aligned perpendicular to the gas flow are subjected to drag, causing RTI-induced breakup, and the remnants of the periodic nodes resemble a mushroom shape.
+These are similar to nodes and their remnants observed on the rim that appear during the bag breakup of a droplet (including stamen) \citep{jackiwAerodynamicDropletBreakup2021b, chandraAerodynamicBagBreakup2024}.